ramonpm/go-to-bookmark/README.md

 This is a Chrome extension to search and open bookmarks in a quick way.
-People who works a lot with bookmarks usually struggle with finding the bookmark and also to open it, since need to keep clicking on a lot of folders, this is designed to make this task easy, and only that.
+People who work a lot with bookmarks usually struggle with finding the bookmark and also to open it, since the need to keep clicking on a lot of folders, this is designed to make this task easy, and only that.

 # How it looks like
 ![Image of the Extension](./public/images/extension.png)